Shaken or Knocked over Lava Lamp

 Introduction

-A cloudy lava lamp is probably the most common problem a lava lamp owner can encounter.
-Lava lamps cloud for a variety of reasons, but the core concepts are all the same.
-Emulsions are forming in the master fluid.
-This happens when the master fluid and the wax are mixed together and particles become suspended in the master fluid.
-Usually the particles are chemicals being released by the wax, but sometimes it is a mixture being formed from different ingredients reacting due to age or storage conditions of the lamp.
-A lava lamp shaken up from shipping or being knocked over is a lot more likely to be fixed than one left in a garage for 30 years that has undergone a chemical breakdown due to storage conditions.
-This article will discuss the first two scenarios because I have not found a way to save lamps in the third scenario.
+A cloudy lava lamp is perhaps the most common issue that a lava lamp owner may encounter.
+Lava lamps can become cloudy due to various reasons, but the fundamental concepts remain the same.
+Emulsions form in the master fluid when the master fluid and the wax are mixed together, and particles get suspended in the master fluid.
+Usually, these particles are chemicals released by the wax, but sometimes a mixture can form from different ingredients reacting due to the age or storage conditions of the lamp.
+A lava lamp that has been shaken up during shipping or knocked over is more likely to be fixed than one left in a garage for thirty years, which may have undergone a chemical breakdown due to storage conditions.
+This article will discuss the first two scenarios as I have not found a way to save lamps in the third scenario.

 Shaken or Knocked Over Lava Lamp

-Firstly it needs to be said if you bought a new Lava brand lava lamp from a company like Spencer’s, Walmart, Amazon, or even Lava itself if it shows up cloudy you deserve a replacement or a refund.
-These were shaken during shipment and should be considered defective.
-Despite what some resellers will tell you this is not acceptable and you should not be required to try to fix it on your own.
+Firstly, it must be stated that if you have purchased a new Lava brand lava lamp from a company such as Spencer’s, Walmart, Amazon, or Lava itself, and it arrives cloudy, you deserve a replacement or a refund.
+These lamps may have been shaken during shipment and should be considered defective.
+Despite what some resellers may tell you, it is not acceptable, and you should not be required to try to fix it on your own.
 Modern lamps seldom clear on their own back to their factory state.
-Spencer’s even put this in their FAQ and it is wrong.
+Spencer’s even incorrectly states this in their FAQ.

-The truth is Lava branded lava lamps have had issues with clouding the past 20+ years ever since they moved manufacturing over to China.
-It is their responsibility to make a product that can survive shipping to their customers.
+The truth is that Lava branded lava lamps have had issues with clouding for the past 20+ years, ever since manufacturing was moved to China.
+It is their responsibility to produce a product that can survive shipping to their customers.

-If you just knocked over your lamp the best thing you can do at this point is to turn it off and leave it alone.
-Depending on how bad it is shaken up you may have to go to more advanced fixes.
+If you have just knocked over your lamp, the best course of action is to turn it off and leave it alone.
+Depending on how badly it is shaken up, you may need to employ more advanced fixes.
 You should leave it alone for at least 24 hours.
-Once the 24 hours has passed look at it and evaluate its condition.
-Is there still a lot of stuff floating around in it?
-If yes leave it for longer.
-If it just looks slightly cloudy run it and see how it flows.
-If it is still cloudy after several runs it may require filtering to fix.
+After 24 hours have passed, evaluate its condition.
+Is there still a lot of debris floating around in it?
+If so, leave it for longer.
+If it just looks slightly cloudy, run it and observe how it flows.
+If it is still cloudy after several runs, it may require filtering to fix.

-If it looks like this it is probably done for and will never look the same as it used to.
+If it looks like this, it is probably beyond repair and will never look the same as it used to.

 Repair by Cycling

-Most American made Lava Lamps can be fixed by simply running the lamp.
-The lamp can be put on a timer to run the lamp for you.
-Set the timer to run the lamp for 6 hours on (or as long as it can be run without overheating), and 6 hours off.
+Most American-made Lava Lamps can be fixed simply by running the lamp.
+The lamp can be put on a timer to run for you.
+Set the timer to run the lamp for 6 hours on (or as long as it can be run without overheating) and 6 hours off.
 Run this cycle until the cloudiness goes away.
-You should notice a ring of white residue start to gather around the side of wax at the bottom of the lamp while it is running.
-This residue should go away when the lamp cools off.
+You should notice a ring of white residue start to gather around the side of the wax at the bottom of the lamp while it is running.
+This residue should disappear when the lamp cools off.
 This residue is what is clouding the lamp.

 The lamp pictured to the right will clear up after being ran enough times.

 If the cloudiness does not go away after a month, then there might be a more severe problem with the lamp.
 Some will clear up better if you let them sit in a cold place for a while.
 It depends on the reason the lamp is cloudy and the age of the lamp.
-If you are the owner of a second hand lamp it’s hard to determine what the best course of action is.
+If you own a second-hand lamp, it is hard to determine the best course of action.

 Another way to clear up a lamp is to simply let it sit.
 This can take several months to years.
 Lamps that have shown no indication of clearing up will sometimes clear if left alone.
-However usually what happens is white powder settles at the bottom and will cloud up the lamp again once the lamp starts flowing and the powder gets mixed up again.
+However, typically what happens is white powder settles at the bottom and will cloud up the lamp again once the lamp starts flowing and the powder gets mixed up again.

 Choosing the Right Filter

-Before any filtering advice is given something needs to be cleared up.
-In the past MSR miniworks ceramic filters were often recommended by community members including myself.
-These filters have been discovered to cause damage to the surfactants in some lamps depending on what formula they use.
-Additionally they will damage all lamps if they are repeatedly filtered.
-This damage is caused by the inner carbon filter present in all MSR miniworks ceramic filters.
+Before any filtering advice is given, something needs to be cleared up.
+In the past, MSR Miniworks ceramic filters were often recommended by community members, including myself.
+However, these filters have been discovered to cause damage to the surfactants in some lamps, depending on what formula they use.
+Additionally, they will damage all lamps if they are repeatedly filtered.
+This damage is caused by the inner carbon filter present in all MSR Miniworks ceramic filters.

-You also cannot use filter papers including coffee filters or typical water filters such as the ones offered by Brita.
-Not only do they not filter to the same extent as a hollow tube membrane or ceramic filter, but the Brita filters contain carbon which will damage the surfactants.
+It is important to note that filter papers, including coffee filters or typical water filters like those offered by Brita, cannot be used.
+Not only do they fail to filter to the same extent as a hollow tube membrane or ceramic filter, but Brita filters also contain carbon, which can damage the surfactants.

 Filters used for removing are particles the size of bacteria are required because they are able to strain out the very small particles that cause clouding in your lava lamp.
 These particles are very small which means typical filters are not sufficient.

-Opening one of these filters shows that they are indeed just hollow fibers and nothing else.
+If you open one of these filters, you will see that it only contains hollow fibers and nothing else.

 Filtering Preparations